Lockheed Martin X-33: Design and development

 The uncrewed craft would have been launched vertically from a specially designed facility constructed on Edwards Air Force Base, and landed horizontally (VTHL) on a runway at the end of its mission.
 Initial sub-orbital test flights were planned from Edwards AFB to Dugway Proving Grounds southwest of Salt Lake City, Utah.

 Once those test flights were completed, further flight tests were to be conducted from Edwards AFB to Malmstrom AFB in Great Falls, Montana, to gather more complete data on aircraft heating and engine performance at higher speeds and altitudes.

 On July 2, 1996, NASA selected Lockheed Martin Skunk Works of Palmdale, California, to design, build, and test the X-33 experimental vehicle for the RLV program.
 Lockheed Martin's design concept for the X-33 was selected over competing concepts from Rockwell International and McDonnell Douglas.
 Rockwell proposed a Space Shuttle-derived design, and McDonnell Douglas proposed a design based on its vertical takeoff and landing (VTVL) DC-XA test vehicle.

 The uncrewed X-33 was slated to fly 15 suborbital hops to near 75.8 km altitude.
 It was to be launched upright like a rocket and rather than having a straight flight path it would fly diagonally up for half the flight, reaching extremely high altitudes, and then for the rest of the flight glide back down to a runway.
+Initially, the landing gear assembly was designed to be a dual wheel assembly for the nose gear and four wheel bogies for the main gears, but was changed to F-15E landing gears with F-16 wheels later in development.

 The X-33 was never intended to fly higher than an altitude of 100 km, nor faster than one-half of orbital velocity.
 Had any successful tests occurred, extrapolation would have been necessary to apply the results to a proposed orbital vehicle.

 The decision to design and build the X-33 grew out of an internal NASA study titled "Access to Space".
 Unlike other space transport studies, "Access to Space" was to result in the design and construction of a vehicle.